dstuartelliott/shopify-podcast-translator/README.md

 Some other interesting tidbits behind the making of this app -

 - I use the Google Text to Speech API, so I can use customized female and male voices with Quebec accents.
 I switched from the SpeechSynthesis framework because the voice results were too variant across browsers and devices.!
 - As far an an MVP goes, it's actually getting there now.
-Since I submitted it in early September I've been hacking away at it.
-The delta from initial submission to current version is massive at this point.
-That's what getting up at 5AM and working every day on it gets ya!
+One episode of a Shopify podcast works as a rough tech demo, and the "Podcast Player" browser part works independently.
 - I was running my own Node Express server to serve out the data (the server is still up).
 I have a bunch of juicy JSON files from all the transcribing code I've written.
 However, I've switched to a bit bucket on Linode to serve out the JSON along with the individual translated MP3 files because I'm about to tweet this project out and I neeed a more robust solution.